 Found In: Restaurants, Gastro Pubs, Clubs, Hostels, Church Village Halls

 Very similar to glasswashers, but have a rotating upper wash arm and are generally placed underneath work surfaces or on dishwasher stands.
 They will often have between a 1-4 minute cycle time, which can be selected between two different variants by the operator, depending on soiling of the plates.
-The biggest difference between smaller variants is that the increased clear entry height makes them capable of washing larger crockery items (such as big dinner plate and serving platters).
+The most significant difference between smaller options is that the increased clear entry height makes them capable of washing larger crockery items (such as a big dinner plate and serving platters).
 Typically, you will find them available with both 13 Amp UK Plug and various hard-wired power connections up to 30 Amp.
 This is because the increased washing capacity requires more power to heat a larger volume of water.
 They will tend to function quicker the higher the power rating.

-Pass Through Dishwasher / Hood Dishwasher
+Pass-Through Dishwasher / Hood Dishwasher

 Found In: Restaurants, Hotels, Large Food Outlets, Schools